 Any planning around tax can be confusing, time-consuming and controversial!
 In the UK, we all have to pay tax in some form, so it is important that any plans you make are lawful, accurate and fair.
 Achieving the balance between what you want to do and what you have to do is a little bit of a minefield, so we have created a free educational seminar to demonstrate what your obligations are, and what options are available to you.

-The event will take place on Thursday 25th April from 12.00pm and will be held at the newly renovated Portfolian House on Oakham’s High Street.
+The event will take place on Wednesday 23 September 2020, 12.00pm-2.30pm, The Oxfordshire Golf Club, Rycote Ln, Milton Common, Thame OX9 2PU.
 In order to make this event as productive as possible, and answer as many of your questions as we are able, places will be limited to just 16 seats.
-A complimentary lunch will also be provided, prepared by Irish celebrity chef, Liz Moore.
+A complimentary lunch will also be provided.

 Understanding these areas could be the difference between you leaving your family ‘a life changing sum’ and a ‘life changing lesson’.